jxnprince/lyricsAPI/README.md

 •Be sure your current working directory is the root directory of this repo and run `touch .env`

-•Copy the supplied Environment Variables from the email sent you by Jackson Prince and paste them into your newly craeted .env module & be sure to save!
+•Copy the supplied Environment Variables from the email sent you by Jackson Prince and paste them into your newly created .env module & be sure to save!

 •Open the Spotify desktop client and play a track of your choice